olisheldon/olisheldon.github.io/_projects/adventofcode23/day_3.md

 ### Software Engineering

-the part_1() and part_2() methods contain too much logic.
+The part_1() and part_2() (outside of the problems classes) methods contain too much logic.
 These should be pulled out into an 'Engine Schematic' class.
+However, the problem is not complex enough to warrant this.